Digital GI Bill (DGIB)

 Breaking complex tasks into focused steps improves usability

-Immediate feedback builds user trust
+Providing immediate feedback builds user trust